hank-w/hank-w/README.md

 ## Hank's Community Chess Tournament

-**Game is in progress.** This is open to ANYONE to play the next move.
-That's the point. :wave:  It's your turn!
-Move a black piece.
+**Game is in progress.** This is open to ANYONE to play the next move. :wave:  It's your turn!
+Move a piece!

 |   | A | B | C | D | E | F | G | H |
 | - | - | - | - | - | - | - | - | - |